Vital1162/informatic/README.md

-## Informatic: The MCQ generation model for informatic course
+## Informatic: The MCQ generation model for informatics course

+Require: GPU